Accord-Project/bsdd/README1.md

 It has numerous problems:

 -   RDF naming conventions are not followed (prop names are in uppercase)
--   Classification Properties don\'t have `rdf:type bsdd:ClassificationProperty`
+-   Classification Properties don't have `rdf:type bsdd:ClassificationProperty`
 -   The relation from Classification Property to Classification is in the wrong direction (or should be renamed from `bsdd:ClassificationProperty` to `bsdd:classification`)
 -   `bsdd:PropertyNamespaceUri` should be a URL (object property) instead of string (datatype property)